Antisemitism in Venezuela: 2009 Israel conflict and synagogue attacks

 Antisemitic graffiti in Caracas in support of Hamas.

 Graffiti on the wall of the Israeli Embassy in Caracas, saying "Jews (Judios) go home!" and signed by the JCV.

 Following the onset of the 2009 Israel-Gaza conflict, the Venezuelan government expressed disagreement with Israel's actions.
 On 5 January, President Chávez accused the United States of poisoning Palestinian president Yasser Arafat in order to destabilize the Middle East.
 He also described the offensive by Israel as a Palestinian "holocaust".
 Days later, the Venezuelan foreign ministry called Israel's actions "state terrorism" and announced the expulsion of the Israeli ambassador and some of the embassy staff.
 Following the order of expulsion of the Israeli ambassador, incidents targeting various Jewish institutions occurred in Venezuela.
 Protests occurred in Caracas with demonstrators throwing shoes at the Israeli Embassy while some sprayed graffiti on the facility.
 At the Tiféret Israel Synagogue, individuals spray painted "Property of Islam" on its walls.
 Later that month, the synagogue was targeted again.

 The Tiféret Israel Synagogue in Caracas was attacked in 2009.

 During the night of January 31, 2009, an armed gang consisting of 15 unidentified men broke into Tiféret Israel Synagogue, the synagogue of the Israelite Association of Venezuela, the oldest synagogue in the Venezuelan capital Caracas and occupied the building for several hours.
 The gang tied and gagged security guards before destroying offices and the place where holy books were kept; this happened during the Jewish shabbat.
-They daubed the walls with anti-Semitic and anti-Israeli graffiti that called for Jews to be expelled from the country.
+They daubed the walls with antisemitic and anti-Israeli graffiti that called for Jews to be expelled from the country.
 They had also stolen a database that listed Jews who lived in Venezuela.
 Nicolás Maduro, who was the acting Foreign Minister at the time, condemned the act as a "criminal act of vandalism".
 The Information Minister Jesse Chacón also condemned the attack and denied it had any connection with the government.
 US politicians called on President Hugo Chávez to protect the country's Jews following the outbreak.
 Sixteen Republicans and Democrats wrote a letter demanding an "end to the intimidation and harassment of the Jewish community."